 - Mondays and Wednesdays (and other days): Read textbook, watch lecture videos, work on homework, respond to discussion boards, and study! - Tuesdays and Thursdays: We will have synchronous Zoom meeting.
 The link can be found in the Zoom in left navigation.
-The passcode is: stats.
 You're expected to attend these meetings.
-Be sure to have watched appropriate lecture videos before attending these meetings (see calendar).
+Be sure to watch appropriate lecture videos before attending these meetings.
 We will use these synchronous meeting times to go over additional examples, address your questions, do worksheets, and take quizzes and exams.

 If, for any reason during the course of the quarter, you stop participating and intend to drop the class, please do an official drop in a timely manner.
-Please see the calendar (bottom of this page) for important deadlines.
+Please see the calendar (at the end of this document) for important deadlines.
 If you fail to do so, you will receive an 'F' in the class.
 Follow the deadlines for this class in My Portal.
 I do not have the ability to make exceptions to these.